baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/Image.md

 that are allowed scale when the image is stretched to fill it's parent view.

 Both approaches have their advantages.
-Unlike iOS's `resizableImageWithCapInsets:`, Android and Forms9Patch's use of the Nine-patch image format allows for unscalable regions to be anywhere in the image (not just at the edges).
+Unlike iOS's `resizableImageWithCapInsets:`, Android's and Forms9Patch's use of the Nine-patch image format allows for unscalable regions to be anywhere in the image (not just at the edges).
 And, because the scaled regions are marked within the image file, scaling can be customized to each file.
 On the other hand, `resizableImageWithCapInsets:` provides the